 No brainer!
 An affordable holiday with transportation and comfortable weather?
 As the season comes to a close, businesses drop the prices to help encourage people to keep visiting with the hopes they can make that last little injection of money before winter approaches.

 Budget, for all their faults, can usually take you from A to B for the best rate possible.
 How to get the best airfares?
 Read More >>

 Take advantage of the opportunity and book yourself a really nice finca in the mountains, or an exclusive boutique hotel on the sea front, after all, with your affordable rental car you can go anywhere!

 Okay, I understand this isn’t for everyone, but the storms that roll over the island are nothing shy of incredible.
 Not to mention the hail storms… Me gusta!

 Mallorca is an island with a never-ending events calendar.
-Coming up first on the agenda is the Festa des Vermar, which takes place September 29th through the 30th in Binissalem.
-This fiesta is a grape throwing competition and a delicious wine tasting extravaganza which people come from all over the island to participate in!
+Coming up first on the agenda is the Festa des Vermar, which takes place in September in Binissalem.
+This fiesta is a grape throwing competition and a delicious wine tasting extravaganza which people come from all over the island to participate in.

 Now is the time where you can go climbing, rocks or trees, hike hills and abseil cliffs, running through the forest or along the sea front, cycle around the winding streets in the heart of the island.
 Or, you could also take the eccentric approach and dance in the streets, do cartwheels in the park, roller-skate, or go streaking through the fountains… wait, scratch that last one.